dorianpc/DependencyInjectionDemo/README.md

 For testing, I composed the vscode tasks.json file with tasks to delete and copy any of the 2 data access dlls into the client directory, which are dynamically loaded with reflection and registered with the DI container.

-This solution is for educational purposes.
+This solution is for educational purposes only.